GRDeshmukh/Python-Code-for-Assignment-Questions/README.md

 # Python-coding-questions-assignment
 Following questions on python coding were asked.
-Check ipynb
+Check ipynb file for python code.

 Write a class that implements a matrix ?